 4.For both Genetic and Exhaustive Search the user can specify the number of solutions that should be reported, and that many of the best solutions are displayed in the report window.
 This capability seems most likely to be useful when the response surface has multiple peaks.
 In that case the researcher may be able to use expert opinion to evaluate a number of near-optimal solutions.

-5.Often, the business goal is best served by considering tradeoffs among multiple objectives, such as profit & revenue.
-Ideally, one would prefer a solution that near-maximized profit while also near-maximizing revenue.
+5.Often, the business goal is best served by considering tradeoffs among multiple objectives, such as profit & share of preference.
+Ideally, one would prefer a solution that near-maximized profit while also near-maximizing share of preference.
 In the case of Exhaustive Search or Genetic Search, you can specify multi-objective searches (you may select multiple goals).
 The software will display the results both in a table and graphically so you can examine the characteristics of multiple solutions and the tradeoffs among multiple goals.

 7.We have seen situations where searches seem to capitalize on “reversals” in part worths to produce less useful solutions.
 It may, therefore, make sense to use part worths that have been constrained during estimation to avoid reversals.